 Barbados removed the Queen after 55 years as an independent Commonwealth member, while Jamaica celebrates its 60th year of independence in August of 2022.
 Barbados was the first country in almost 30 years to drop the queen.
 Mauritius, Guyana, Trinidad and Tobago as well as Dominica had previously removed the English monarch as their head of state.

-In addition to British Overseas Territories, the Queen of England serves as the head of state of 15 sovereign countries other than her own – making the UK the most prolific among the world’s 17 constitutional monarchies which keep employing monarchs as representative heads of state.
+In addition to British Overseas Territories, the Queen of England serves as the head of state of 14 sovereign countries other than her own – making the UK the most prolific among the world’s 17 constitutional monarchies which keep employing monarchs as representative heads of state.

-Absolute and semi-constitutional monarchies are most common today on the Arabian Peninsula, even though Morocco, Brunei, Eswatini and Liechtenstein also count among them.
+Around the globe, there are also still a dozen countries which are absolute or semi-constitutional monarchies, meaning that monarchs yield considerable powers there.
+These types of systems are most common today on the Arabian Peninsula, even though Morocco, Brunei, Eswatini and Liechtenstein also count among them.
 Semi-constitutionalism – where monarchs and elected representatives share powers – ranges from countries which let monarchs retain some powers next to an elected parliament to so-called elective monarchies, which elect leaders from a group of royals – the governing system of the United Arab Emirates.
-The Pope is also elected from a group of Cardinals, but he is the singular ruler over the Vatican, therefore considered an absolute monarchy.
+The Pope is also elected from a group of cardinals, but he is the singular ruler over the Vatican, therefore considered an absolute monarchy.